Step-by-Step APT Guide for MIRI MRS Spectroscopy of a Late M Star

 The Astronomer's Proposal Tool (APT) is used for submitting JWST proposals.
 There are multiple components to an APT submission: generic proposal information, target information, and exposure specifications for the proposed program.
 This guide discusses how to fill out the APT observing template for the "MIRI IFU Spectroscopy of a Late M Star" Example Science program.

-A filled out APT file can be downloaded here for reference.
-The APT file was created with version 27.1 There may be inconsistencies or additional warnings or errors with other versions of APT.
+A filled out APT file can be accessed via the menu options File → JWST Example Science Proposals → MIRI → 28 MIRI MRS Spectroscopy of a Late M Star in APT.
+The APT file was created with version 27.1.
+There may be inconsistencies or additional warnings or errors with other versions of APT.

 Fill Out Proposal Information